peteroupc/BigNumber/README.md

     var num=BigInteger.valueOf(2000);

 For API documentation, see the [CBOR-Java wiki](https://github.com/peteroupc/CBOR-Java/wiki).
-Although the wiki describes the Java version, the JavaScript version uses essentially the same methods for BigInteger, ExtendedDecimal, and ExtendedFloat.
+Although the wiki describes the Java version, the JavaScript version uses almost the same methods for BigInteger, ExtendedDecimal, and ExtendedFloat.

 History